webdesigns23/flask-password-protection-lab/README.md

 #### Step 2: Use Bcrypt to Hash the Password

-In the User model, use `brcypt.generate_password_hash` to set the property.
+In the User model, use `bcrypt.generate_password_hash` to set the property.

 ```python
 # Build method to set password hash property using bcrypt.generate_password_hash()